SCLC Logo

 Can you dig it?
 Balance it?
 That is the question that contestants from far and wide will try to answer.
 Join us as we watch experienced excavator operators fight time and gravity to take home the prize money.
 Equipment available to competitors will include CAT, Case, John Deere, Komatsu, and Link Belt excavators.

-There is a $10 entry fee to participate.
+There is a $10 entry fee to participate in this event.

-Join the action as College Teams from across California, Nevada, Arizona and Oregon compete.
-Events include traditional logging sports; chopping, whip-sawing, choker-setting, and ax throwing among others.
+Join the action as College Teams from across California, Nevada, Arizona, Oregon and Idaho compete.
+Events include traditional logging sports; chopping, whip-sawing, choker-setting, and ax throwing, among others.

 Location: Shasta District Fairgrounds, Pepsi Pavilion (if inclement weather, Ferrari Hall)